-As a Senior Medical Student he served as Medical Volunteer in Israel in the 1967 Six-Day-War at Tel-Hashomer Military Hospital, Tel Aviv, under Dr. Chaim Sheba.
+As a Senior Medical Student (SMS) he served as Medical Volunteer – Mitnadev in Israel in the 1967 Six-Day-War, at Tel-Hashomer Government Military Hospital, Tel Aviv, under Dr. Chaim Sheba.

 Dr. Nijensohn interned at the University of Buenos Aires Teaching Hospitals, in Buenos Aires, Argentina.
-He worked at the Institute of Clinical Surgery, Hospital de Clinicas, under Dr. Mario Brea and at the Institute of Medical Research, under Dr. Alfredo Lanari.
+He worked at the Institute of Clinical Surgery, Hospital de Clínicas, under Prof. Dr. Mario Brea and at the Institute of Medical Research, under Prof. Dr. Alfredo Lanari.